ThiThuGiangLuu/ACS-Decision-Analysis/README.md

 # Acis Decision Analysis
-Repository that includes the input data table and R scripts for the application of Decision Analysis for forecasting agro-climate information service options in Vietnam
+Repository that includes the input data table and R scripts for the application of Decision Analysis for forecasting agro-climate service options in Dienbien, Vietnam